nicoescandarani/jokes-challenge-nicolas-escandarani/README.md

 - I chose to develop this app with scalability and reusability in mind.
 I used a modular approach and created a `UI Module` to store dummy components that are used throughout the application, facilitating a future migration to a library as its own library.

 ## UI Module
 >The UI Module is a dummy components module.
-Those components that are used throughout the application.
+Those components are used throughout the application.
 >
 >It is conceived to be a shared module and eventually it can be migrated into its own library.
 >